-Ms. Ann Horan (MAFC, FCCA, FIB) is Chairman of HPRA.
+Ms. Ann Horan (MAFC, FCCA, FIB) is Chairperson of the HPRA.
 Prior to this role, she was CEO of the DCU Ryan Academy for Entrepreneurs.
 Ann’s career includes senior executive roles in regulation, banking, small business and education.
 She served on boards including Dublin City University, the Institute of Bankers, South Dublin Chamber of Commerce and chaired associations including the UK based Factors & Discounters Association and the International Women’s Forum.
 Through her successful career, she developed expertise in the areas of leadership, strategic planning, financial control, risk management, technology and corporate governance.
 She has proven ability to operate in both the public and private sectors and has direct experience in the areas of regulation and investment management.
 Ann is an accountant with a Masters in Finance from DCU.

-Mr. Brian Jones BS.c (Hons) is Director of Finance with Europe’s largest Jewish Primary School, based in London, and was appointed to the Board of the HPRA by the Minister for Health in January 2016.
+Mr. Brian Jones - BS.c (Hons) - is Director of Finance with Europe’s largest Jewish Primary School, based in London, and was appointed to the Board of the HPRA by the Minister for Health in January 2016.
 Prior to joining the school, he spent 7 years working at a senior level within Public Health.

-Dr. Elizabeth Keane (MB, MPH, FFPHMI.
-A consultant in Public Health Medicine, Dr. Keane is Adjunct Professor of Epidemiology and Public Health in UCC.
+Dr. Elizabeth Keane - MB, MPH, FFPHMI.
+A consultant in Public Health Medicine, Dr. Keane is Adjunct Professor of Epidemiology and Public Health in the School of Public Health in UCC.
 Dr. Keane worked in hospital medicine for 5 years prior to undertaking a Masters in Public Health in UCD and completed Higher Specialist Training in Public Health Medicine in 1989.
 She was appointed the first Director of Public Health for Cork and Kerry in 1995.
-Dr. Keane is a fellow and Vice Dean of the Faculty of Public Health Medicine of the RCPI, a Convenor and Examiner of the Membership Examinations and Chair of the Education and Examinations Committee.
+Dr. Keane was Dean of the Faculty of Public Health Medicine of the RCPI from 2014 to 2017.
+In addition, Dr Keane is an Examiner for the Membership Examinations.
 She is a former Chair of both the National Cancer Registry Board and the Board of the National Disease Surveillance Centre (now HPSC).
 She has also served on the boards of the Irish Blood Transfusion Service and the Interim Health Information and Quality Authority.
-Dr. Keane’s main areas of interest include health status epidemiology health protection the public health aspects of blood borne viruses and international health regulations.
+Dr. Keane’s main areas of interest include health status epidemiology, health protection, the public health aspects of blood borne viruses and international health regulations.

-Professor Caitriona O’Driscoll (BSc Pharm., PhD, MPSI), first Professor of Pharmaceutics, School of Pharmacy, University College Cork since 2003.
-Professor O’Driscoll served as Head of the School from 2003-09 and is currently Acting Head of the School.
+Professor Caitriona O’Driscoll (BSc Pharm., PhD, MPSI) is Professor and Chair of Pharmaceutics in the School of Pharmacy, University College Cork (UCC).
+Professor O’Driscoll was appointed as the first Head of the School of Pharmacy at UCC in 2003 and she served as Head from 2003-09 and 2010-13.
 Professor O’Driscoll completed her PhD in Pharmaceutics at the University of Dublin, Trinity College, Ireland.
 She held the post of senior lecturer in Pharmaceutics at Trinity College until 2003.
 Professor O’Driscoll is a Council member of the Pharmaceutical Society of Ireland.
 Research interests include the design of drug delivery systems which exploit the physiological environment and utilise cell specific targeting to overcome the barriers to absorption.
 Candidate drugs include macromolecules, peptides/proteins, genes and poorly water-soluble compounds.
 Delivery systems of interest are: lipid-based vehicles and non-viral gene delivery systems employing modified cyclodextrins, nanoparticles and receptor-ligand mediated targeting.

-Dr. Diarmuid Quinlan (MB, BCh, BAO, BSc, MICGP, MRCGP, DFFP, DCH, DPD) works full time as a GP in Glanmire, Co.
+Dr. Diarmuid Quinlan - MB, BCh, BAO, BSc (Hons), MICGP, MRCGP, Masters in Medical Law & Ethics (merit), DCH, DFFP, Dip Practical Dermatology (distinction).
+Dr. Quinlan works as a GP in Glanmire, Co.
 Cork.
 He is a graduate of UCC, completed specialist training in General Practice in Kent, England and then worked in Australia prior to returning to Cork.
-He currently chairs Diabetes in General Practice, a diabetes charity.
-He was appointed as clinical lead for Diabetes in HSE South, as chair of HSE South Diabetes service implementation group and to the national Diabetes Clinical Advisory Group in 2009.
+He is a director of Diabetes in General Practice, a diabetes charity.
+He is the National Clinical Lead for Diabetes in Primary Care.
 He is on the Cork committee of the Southdoc out-of-hours service.
-He is an accredited risk advisor in primary care, with the Medical Protection Society.
-He won the ICGP 2013 Quality in Practice award for ‘Methotrexate: We can do better: a novel approach to safer use of toxic medication’.
+He is a clinical risk advisor in primary care, with the Medical Protection Society.
+He won the ICGP Quality in Practice award in 2013 and 2018.
 He is an undergraduate tutor in UCC and an online dermatology tutor for Cardiff University, Wales.
-He writes regular columns for a number of publications.
+He is a medical columnist for a number of publications.